-Pursuant to the Articles of Incorporation, the Auditors shall be elected each year and may be re-elected.
-Ernst & Young Ltd acted as Auditors and has held the mandate as Auditors since 2004.
-Christian Krämer has been the Lead Auditor in charge of the consolidated financial statements and the statutory financial statements of the Company as of December 31, 2018.
-Mr. Krämer took the existing auditing mandate in 2017.
+Pursuant to the Articles of Incorporation, the Statutory Auditors shall be elected each year and may be re-elected.
+Ernst & Young Ltd are the Statutory Auditors since 2004.
+Jolanda Dolente has been the Lead Auditor since 2019.

 8.2 AUDITING FEE